Vitality-Fitness/cardiffsportsmassage.co.uk/content/about-sports-massage.md

 title: "About Sports Massage"
 date: 2017-12-04T21:13:39Z
 draft: false
+description: What you can expect from a sports massage treatment at Vitality Fitness.
 ---

 We provide a welcoming, professional & highly-rated deep-tissue sports massage service in and around the Cardiff area.